camoverride/face_db/README.md

 Install all `requirements.txt`.

-Run the database generating script like this: `python create_embedding_db.py path/to/face/images`.
+Run the database-generating script like this: `python create_embedding_db.py path/to/face/images`.

 NOTE: It takes about 2 hours to generate the database on a 2023 MacBook Pro.